kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 This trend is blurring the lines between different Cluster API components; between Cluster API and Kubernetes, and tools like Helm, Flux, Argo, and so on.

 This proposal focused on Cluster API's resource status which must become simpler to understand, more consistent with Kubernetes, and ideally with the entire ecosystem.

 ### Goals

 - Review and standardize the usage of the concept of readiness across Cluster API resources.
   - Drop or amend improper usage of readiness
   - Make the concept of Machine readiness extensible, thus allowing providers or external systems to inject their readiness checks.
 - Review and standardize the usage of the concept of availability across Cluster API resources.
   - Make the concept of Cluster availability extensible, thus allowing providers or external systems to inject their availability checks.
 - Bubble up more information about both control plane and worker Machines, ensuring consistency across Cluster API resources.
-    - Standardize replica counters on control plane, MachineDeployment, MachinePool, and bubble them up to the Cluster resource.
   - Bubble up conditions about Machine readiness to control plane, MachineDeployment, MachinePool.
+  - Standardize replica counters on control plane, MachineDeployment, MachinePool.
+  - Ensure the Cluster resource will have enough information about controlled objects, which is crucial for users relying on managed topologies (where the Cluster resource is the single point of control for the entire hierarchy of objects)
 - Introduce missing signals about connectivity to workload clusters, thus enabling to mark all the conditions depending on such connectivity with status Unknown after a certain amount of time.
 - Introduce a cleaner signal about Cluster API resources lifecycle transitions, e.g. scaling up or updating.
 - Ensure everything in status can be used as a signal informing monitoring tools/automation on top of Cluster API about lifecycle transitions/state of the Cluster and the underlying components as well.

 ### Non-Goals